liamwalsh1980/Milestone-Project-2/README.md

     - Font colour: #000 (Black)
     - Background Colour: #409eb7 (Boston Blue)

-* To offer an attractive website for users to visit I decided to use the following fonts and colours
+* To offer an attractive website for users to visit, I decided to use the following fonts and colours

-    - Main header font-family: 'Bebas Neue', cursive (fallbacK)
+    - Main header font-family: 'Bebas Neue', cursive (fallback)
     - Main header font size on mobile -
     - Main header font size on tablet -
     - Main header font size on desktop - 30px